Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 In this lab, you learned:
 * How to use dataflow optimization to improve performance
-* How II variation during loop pipelining effect performance and resource utilization on FPGA
+* How II variation during loop pipelining effect performance and resource utilization
 ---------------------------------------

 <p align="center"><b>